Tacos al Pastor

 Juicy tacos al pastor are a crowd favorite made with spicy and smoky pork and sweet pineapple.
 You’ll love the bold flavor that the earthy, hearty chilis and spices bring to this simple, authentic recipe for al pastor tacos!

-Why You’ll Crave This Authentic Tacos al Pastor Recipe
+Why I Love This Tacos al Pastor Recipe

 • Flavorful and Spicy: Tacos al pastor are packed with the authentic taste of smoky chiles, spices, garlic, and achiote, giving them an unforgettable flavor.